balena-io/docs/pages/reference/cli.md

 will be presented, and the chosen device will then have a shell opened on in it's service container or host OS.

-For local devices, the ip address and .local domain name are supported.
+For local devices, the IP address and .local domain name are supported.
+If the device is referenced by IP or `.local` address, the connection is initiated directly to balenaOS on port `22222` via an openssh-compatible client.
+Otherwise, any connection initiated remotely traverses the balenaCloud VPN.

 Examples:
 	balena ssh MyApp